 This will restart your Mac and start it again with a clean and cleared PRAM.

-These are two of the main methods to help you clean your PRAM and ensure that your Mac works flawlessly.
-Therefore, it's important that you use these methods to avoid any further issues with your Mac device and clear PRAM every now and then to keep it up and running smoothly.
+Here are the main methods to help you clean your PRAM and ensure that your Mac works flawlessly: using the PRAM reset button or by holding down the Command, Option, P, and R keys at startup to clear PRAM.
+These methods can help you avoid any further issues with your Mac device and keep it up and running smoothly.

 If you have any further questions, then here are some frequently asked questions and their answers: